GCSE Film Studies

 Section C: US Independent Film

 Question 5 focuses on how a source of specialist writing influences the students’ understanding of the key themes of their set-film.
-Students will have the opportunity to choose between studying either ‘Whiplash’ (Chazelle, 2014) or ‘The Hate U Give’ (Tillman, Jr., 2018).
+Students will study ‘Whiplash’ (Chazelle, 2014).

 Students could be asked about any of the following areas of study: